-Use this checklist to verify your SSL inspection configuration conforms to the recommended best practices.
+Use this checklist to verify that your SSL inspection configuration conforms to the recommended best practices.

 <input type="checkbox"/> To help avoid assigning the wrong certificate and private key to a server, use a naming convention for the certificate, private key, and SSL server.
-The 2200T does not validate the certificate and private key. <input type="checkbox"/> Set role-based access controls to limit access to SSL inspection. <input type="checkbox"/> Check the System log for errors. <input type="checkbox"/> Keep your certificates up-to-date.
-Whenever you update a certificate on your server, be sure to also update the certificate on the 2200T.
-If a certificate expires, the System log generates an error. <input type="checkbox"/> When managed by the SMS, you can choose to persist private keys on the SMS instead of on the 2200T device.
-For more information, see the SMS User Guide .
+The device does not validate the certificate and private key. <input type="checkbox"/> Set role-based access controls to limit access to SSL inspection. <input type="checkbox"/> Check the System log for errors.

+Keep your certificates up-to-date.
+Whenever you update a certificate on your server, be sure to also import the updated certificate into the device or the SMS.
+If a certificate expires, the System log generates an error.